 When we start to learn how to channel this energy into something positive, we start to rewire our limbic system.
 We start to regain control.
 When you know that you are doing something good with something bad, you soon realize that you’re getting back in the driving seat.

 These negative emotions can be channeled.
 Feelings of anger can be safely released in exercise.
 The need to escape or not being heard can be used in creative endeavors.
 The more we engage in activities that are producing, the more self-worth we gain.

 People often find that acts of altruism can be helpful, such as charity or caring work.
 This allows us to form healthy attachments with people who need us.
 It’s a great way to rediscover the fact that you are valuable.

 When you’re beginning to face your childhood trauma and tackle your addiction, there is one thing that can be a great help.
 Your brain will still crave for something that allows you to escape yourself.
 So give it something.

 Try to partake in passions that offer escape, but they’re less detrimental to your wellbeing.
 Of course, the ultimate goal isn’t to replace one addiction with another.
 However, finding a more positive release can help you face the more difficult psychological challenges.

-When addiction co-occurs with childhood trauma it can be exceptionally difficult to take the first step to recovery.
-At our Costa Mesa Rehab & Detox Center our recovery programs offer a holistic approach to your recovery.
+When addiction co-occurs with childhood trauma, it can be complicated to take the first step to recovery.
+At our Costa Mesa Rehab & Detox Center, our recovery programs offer a holistic approach to your recovery.
 We offer therapy to help unwrap the effects of childhood trauma as well as help beat addiction.

-Our detoxification programs offer several healthy and creative activities as well as nutrition planning to help you on the path to recovery.
+Our detoxification programs offer several healthy and creative activities and nutrition planning to help you on the path to recovery.

-If you are looking for a fresh start in life then give us a call today and we can discuss a program tailored specifically for your needs.
+If you are looking for a fresh start in life, give us a call today, and we can discuss a program tailored specifically for your needs.